Zigul1/Searcher/README.md

 ## What *Searcher* does

-*Searcher* is a multi-browser extension (Manifest V3) that allows the user to set a text to be used as search paramenter in different sites; the text can be set by:
+*Searcher* is a multi-browser extension (Manifest V3) that allows the user to set a text to be used as search parameter in different sites; the text can be set by:
 - **selecting** it directly on a webpage, using the mouse or any cursor
 - **typing** it in the popup text field (see below)
 - **copying** it from a local file, like a PDF or other document formats.